arq5x/gemini/docs/content/installation.rst

     5. `bedtools <https://code.google.com/p/bedtools/>`_
     6. `pybedtools <http://pythonhosted.org/pybedtools/main.html#installing-pybedtools>`_

-Gemini installation
+GEMINI installation
 =====================
-Once the above dependencies have been installed, one can begin installing ``gemini`` itself.
+Once the above dependencies have been installed, one can begin installing ``GEMINI`` itself.
 To install you should download the latest source code from GitHub, either by going to::

     http://github.com/arq5x/gemini